Root Canal Therapy in Chicago, Illinois

 A root canal can save a tooth that is dead or dying.
 Patients sometimes feel that it would be easier to remove the tooth, but this is not always the best choice.
 But often time, extracting (pulling) a tooth is more costly in the long run and can create spacing and other problems for surrounding teeth.

 Occasionally, a tooth with a root canal will need to be maintained, but on the whole, the root canals procedure has a high success rate and will last a lifetime.

-Sometimes, patients needing a root canal will not experience any symptoms, so regaulr check-ups are encouraged.
+Sometimes, patients needing a root canal will not experience any symptoms, so regular check-ups are encouraged.

-Your dentist or an endodontist (root canal specialist) may preform a root canal.
-It is usually done in one appointment may sometimes requires more.
+Your dentist or an endodontist (root canal specialist) may perform a root canal.
+It is usually done in one appointment, although it may sometimes require more.

 The tooth is numbed, and a protective rubber sheet (dam) is placed around the tooth to keep it dry and clean.
 An opening is made on top of the tooth, and the pulp, tooth decay, nerve tissue and bacteria are removed using a series of specialized dental instruments called root canal files.